Just what is it that makes today's homes so different, so appealing?: Sources

 According to a 2007 article by the art historian John-Paul Stonard, the collage consists of images taken mainly from American magazines.
 The principal template was an image of a modern sitting-room in an advertisement in Ladies' Home Journal for Armstrong Floors, which describes the "modern fashion in floors".
 The title is also taken from copy in the advert, which states "Just what is it that makes today's homes so different, so appealing?
 Open planning of course—and a bold use of color."
 The body builder is Irvin "Zabo" Koszewski, winner of Mr L.A. in 1954.
 The photograph is taken from Tomorrow's Man magazine, September 1954.
 The artist Jo Baer, who posed for erotic magazines in her youth, has claimed that she is the burlesque woman on the sofa, but the magazine from which the picture is taken has not been identified.
 The staircase is taken from an advertisement for Hoover's new model "Constellation", and it was sourced from the same issue of Ladies' Home Journal, June 1955, as the Armstrong Floors ad.
-The picture of artist Jack Kirby's cover of Young Romance was from an advertisement for the magazine included in its associated publication Young Love (no 15, 1950).
+The picture of artist Jack Kirby's cover for Young Romance Volume 1 Issue 26 was from an advertisement for the magazine included in its associated publication Young Love (no 15, 1950).
 The TV is a Stromberg-Carlson, taken from a 1955 advert.
 Hamilton asserted that the rug was a blow-up from a photograph depicting a crowd on the Whitley Bay beach.
 The image of planet Earth at the top was cut from Life magazine (Sept 1955).
 The original reference image for the collage from Life magazine supplied to Hamilton is in the John McHale archives at Yale University.
 It was one of the first images to be laid down in the collage.
 The Victorian man in the portrait has not been identified.
 The periodical on the chair is a copy of The Journal of Commerce, founded by telegraph pioneer Samuel F. B. Morse.
 The tape recorder is a British-made Boosey & Hawkes "Reporter", but the source of the image has not been identified.
 The view through the window is a widely reproduced photograph of the exterior of a cinema in 1927 showing the premiere of the early "talkie" film, The Jazz Singer starring Al Jolson; the actual original source of the image has not yet been found.